tahsin4466/BruinBites/README.md

 npm run build
 ```

 Run `app.py`, and you will see a local IP on port 5000 pop up in the terminal.
 Press the link to open the web application in your browser.
-If you're modifying the front-end, make sure to run `npm run build` first to reload the JSX documents before starting the Flask server.
+If you're modifying the front-end, make sure to run `npm run build` first to reload the TS/TSX documents before starting the Flask server.

-If you wish, you can also start the React development environment for front-end testing.
+If you want, you can also start the React development environment for front-end testing.
 To do so, run:

 ```
 npm start